-Is the RHNA a construction mandate?
+6. Is the RHNA a construction mandate?

 The RHNA allocation identifies the projected amount of additional housing a jurisdiction would need in order to have enough housing at all price levels to fully accommodate its assigned share projected growth over the 8-year planning period while also eliminating existing problems of overcrowding and overpayment.
 The RHNA is a planning requirement based upon housing need, not a construction quota or mandate.
-Jurisdictions are not required to build housing or issue permits to achieve their RHNA allocations, but some provisions of State law establish specific requirements when housing production falls short of RHNA allocations.
+Jurisdictions, but some provisions of State law establish specific requirement when housing production falls short of RHNA allocations.
 One such requirement is streamlined review and approval of housing development applications that meet specific